petorikooru/the-game/README.md

 3. Random Number Generator guesser

 There is a market that you can buy credit in order to play the games.
-Also, there are secret option that basically insta-win the game.
+Also, there are secret options that can basically insta-win u the game.